Have you had big overdraft problems for a long period?

 - the account has been closed;

 - the bank defaulted it and sold it to a debt collector (here you still complain to the bank, not the debt collector).
-If the debt collector has gone to court and got a CCJ, add to your complaint that you want the CCJ removed as part of the settlement of your complaint.
+If the debt collector has gone to court and got a CCJ, add a sentence to the template saying you want the CCJ removed as part of the settlement of your complaint.

 But if you have had an IVA or bankruptcy after these problems, or if you are still in a DRO, then you shouldn’t complain – ask in the comments below for details.